Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Algorithm for detecting `DPHstructures'

-The aim of such an algorithm is to consider a DPH, and numerically decide whether the DPH shows any clustering or not.
-It is to output a flag $0$ if clustering is detected or $1$ if it is not.
+The aim of such an algorithm is to consider a DPH, and numerically decide whether the DPH shows any spatial clustering or not.
+This algorithm will output a flag $0$ if clustering is detected or $1$ if it is not.
 A requirement of such an algorithm is that it should be independent of the total number of events in the DPH, since it is to be run on DPHs made during average count-rates as well as during GRBs.
+The basic assumption made here is that genuine X-ray photons (from the astrophysical sources of interest as well as background X-ray photons extraneous to the instrument) are independent events and are randomly distributed in the detector plane, whereas the `noise' events, ether induced by cosmic rays or from local electronic effects, would be spatially clustered in the detector plane.

 The algorithm is detailed below: \begin{itemize} \item Consider only those pixels in the DPH which register non-zero counts.
 If there are $n$ such pixels, there are $^{n}C_{2}$ pairs.
-For each pair, calculate a measure of `hotness', where $c_{i}$ is the counts in the $i^{th}$ pixel and $D_{ij}$ is the distance between the pixels (in units of detx/dety, which is unity).
-This quantity is large if count in either pixel is large, and/or if the distance between the constituents making the pair is small.
+For each pair, calculate a measure of `hotness', where $c_{i}$ is the count in the $i^{th}$ pixel and $D_{ij}$ is the distance between the pixels (in units of detx/dety, which is unity).
+This quantity is large if count in either pixel is large and/or if the distance between the pixels constituting the pair is small.

 \item If call it a `hot pair'.
 It is to be noted that the maximum allowable value for threshold is which is the case for two diagonally-located neighbouring pixels registering $1$ count each.
 If $threshold$ is larger than this, we will miss these hot pairs, thus defeating the purpose.